Dantevg/RedWeb/README.md

   *Pastebin coming soon.*

 ### Create a website
 Run the server software on a server computer.
-Click on the `=` in the top-left corner, and click register.
+Click register in the top-right corner.
-Insert the desired domain name (with domain extension, like `.cc`), and insert the path to the base folder, like `/domains/mywebsite.mc` or `/disk/files`.
+Type the desired domain name (with domain extension, like `.cc`), and type the path to the base folder, like `/domains/mywebsite.mc` or `/disk/files`.

 Then, the first page to add is `index` or `index.lua`.
 As you can see by the extension, the files are **just lua programs**.
 Therefore, **you should not use this in a server**, only for personal use.
 It is way too easy to take over a computer this way (like adding/changing the startup file :wink:)